joshbegley/nyt-latest/README.md

 `Feeling stuck on today’s puzzle?
 We can help.`\
 https://nytimes.com/2025/07/28/crosswords/spelling-bee-forum.html

-**Shooting at Bangkok Market Leaves 3 Dead, News Outlets Report**\
+**Shooting at Popular Bangkok Market Leaves Several People Dead**\
-`The shooting occurred at Or Tor Kor market, which is popular with tourists, several Thai news outlets reported.`\
+`The assailant killed five people at Or Tor Kor market, which is popular with tourists, before dying by suicide, the authorities said.`\
 https://nytimes.com/2025/07/28/world/asia/bangkok-shooting-market.html

 **What’s Going On With Trump’s Tariffs?**\